-NATIONAL HIV TESTING DAY EVENT Receive a Free In-Home Test Kit and Know Your Status
+NATIONAL HIV TESTING DAY EVENT Get Tested and Know Your Status

-Pensacola, Fla. – In observance of National HIV Testing Day (NHTD), the Florida Department of Health in Escambia County (FDOH-Escambia) is participating in a community-based NHTD event.
-The event aims to raise awareness about the importance of HIV testing and knowing your HIV status.
+Pensacola, Fla. – In observance of National HIV Testing Day (NHTD), the Florida Department of Health in Escambia County (FDOH-Escambia), in partnership with the AHW Barber Academy and Lakeview’s PHASE Program, are participating in a community-based NHTD event.
+The event aims to raise awareness about the importance of HIV prevention, testing, and knowing your HIV status.
 Testing is the first step in maintaining a healthy life and reducing the spread of HIV.
 The NHTD event is free and open to the public.

 NHTD is an annual observance to encourage people to get an HIV test.
 The U.S. Centers for Disease Control and Prevention (CDC) recommend that everyone between the ages of 13 and 64 get tested for HIV at least once as part of their routine health care.
 People at higher risk should get tested more often.